mannansiddiqui/AWS-managed-EKS-cluster/README.md

 7. For Description, enter descriptive text such as Allow EKS to manage nodegroups on your behalf.
 Then choose Create role.
 ![28](https://user-images.githubusercontent.com/74168188/190093021-c1a50d89-c051-4c2b-b7c0-a3b3a43aa18f.png)

+Let's add node group to cluster.
+For this navigate to the search bar, type EKS, and select Elastic Kubernetes Service.